ayortanli/kafka-with-springboot/README.md

 ```
 Now we have a new topic with 3 partitions.
 In this example, we'll make a little change to our message sending method in producer class to control partition selection logic;

-Here, we request another parameter called *key*.
+Here, *kafkaTemplate* request another parameter called *key*.
 Kafka uses this parameter to determine which partition is assigned for message.
 Kafka guarantees that messages with same key value will be assigned to the same partition.

-For this example we also add success and failure callbacks.
+We also add success and failure callbacks here for debugging purpose.
 These callbacks return valuable information after message is retrieved by Kafka server.
 ```java
 public class MultiPartitionMessageProducer {
     //...